ApryseSDK/pdftron-react-native/README.md

 ```

 ##### exportAnnotations
-Extract XFDF from the current document.
+Extracts XFDF from the current document.

 Parameters: